 Ultrafine particles are even smaller than fine particles (less than 0.1 microns in diameter).
-While not as much is yet known about the health effects of ultrafine particles, some studies suggest similar respiratory and cardiac impacts.
+While not much is yet known about the health risks of ultrafine particles, some studies suggest similar heart and breathing impacts.

 What’s next?

-We plan to return to homes with air monitors to capture more data over the winter months.
-Air quality is typically worse in the winter due to both weather conditions as well as wood smoke from residences.
-We will then combine wintertime data with data above and publish and share a more complete analysis of air quality in the area in late spring of 2018.
+We plan to return to homes with air monitors to over the winter months.
+Air quality is typically worse in the winter because of the weather conditions as well as wood smoke from residences.
+We will then combine wintertime data with the data above and share a more complete analysis of Allentown’s air quality in late spring of 2018.